cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-3-0-0.md

 be executed regardless of the result of the step.
 If a step did not pass, the following step and its hooks will be skipped.

 To support the invoke around semantics the TestStep event has been replaced with an interface.
-And it's concrete implementation split into HookTestStep and PickleStepTestStep.
+Its concrete implementation split into HookTestStep and PickleStepTestStep.
 All subclass specific methods in TestStep have been deprecated.

-When doing a dry run all hooks will be reported.
-In prior implementations the before and after scenario hooks were unskippable and simply not included.
-These have been made skippable but will only be skipped on a dry run.
+During a dry run all hooks will be reported as skipped.
+In prior implementations the before and after scenario hooks were unskippable and were simply not included in a dry run.

 Full change log